 Dr. Ahmad Alkhatatneh, MD is a pulmonologist in Waldorf, MD specializing in adult pulmonology.
-Dr. Ahmad Alkhatatneh, MD is affiliated with MedStar Southern Maryland Hospital Center and MedStar Health.
+He graduated from University of Jordan Faculty of Medicine in 2015 and has 11 years of experience.
+Dr. Ahmad Alkhatatneh, MD is affiliated with MedStar Health, MedStar Southern Maryland Hospital Center and MEDSTAR MEDICAL GROUP - SOUTHERN MARYLAND LLC.

 Lung Issues